cloudeteer/m365-exporter/README.md

 Permissions for Entra ID Connect Health must be set in the on the Entra ID Connect Health page via permissions.
 The `Read` permission is required.

+### Sharepoint API Permissions

+The exporter requires the following permissions to be set in the Entra ID app registration as Application permissions for the `Office 365 SharePoint Online` App:

+* Sites.FullControl.All

 ### Via config file